fyrk/world2minetest/README.md

 ## Generating a heightmap
-A heightmap can be generated using the parse_heightmap_dgm.py script.
-See `python3 parse_heightmap_dgm.py -h` for details.
+A heightmap can be generated using the `parse_heightmap_xyz.py` script (see `python3 parse_heightmap_xyz.py -h` for details).
 First, download ASCII XYZ files and save them to the `data_sources/` directory.

-For Hanover (Germany), you can use this link: https://www.hannover.de/Leben-in-der-Region-Hannover/Verwaltungen-Kommunen/Die-Verwaltung-der-Landeshauptstadt-Hannover/Dezernate-und-Fachbereiche-der-LHH/Stadtentwicklung-und-Bauen/Fachbereich-Planen-und-Stadtentwicklung/Geoinformation/Open-GeoData/3D-Stadtmodell-und-Gel%C3%A4ndemodell/Digitales-Gel%C3%A4ndemodell-DGM1.
+For Hanover (Germany), you can use [this link](https://www.hannover.de/Leben-in-der-Region-Hannover/Verwaltungen-Kommunen/Die-Verwaltung-der-Landeshauptstadt-Hannover/Dezernate-und-Fachbereiche-der-LHH/Stadtentwicklung-und-Bauen/Fachbereich-Planen-und-Stadtentwicklung/Geoinformation/Open-GeoData/3D-Stadtmodell-und-Gel%C3%A4ndemodell/Digitales-Gel%C3%A4ndemodell-DGM1).

-Then, call parse_heightmap_dgm.py with any files you want to convert into a heightmap:
+Then, run `parse_heightmap_xyz.py` with any files you want to convert into a heightmap:
 ```
-$ python3 parse_heightmap_dgm.py data_sources/path/to/file1.xyz data_sources/path/to/file2.xyz ...
+$ python3 parse_heightmap_xyz.py data_sources/path/to/file1.xyz data_sources/path/to/file2.xyz ...
 ```
-This will create a new file `parsed_data/heightmap.dat`
+This will create a new file `parsed_data/heightmap.dat`.

 ## Use OpenStreetMap data